Nagios Plugins

 1. Include copyright and license information in all files.
 Copyright must be solely granted to the Nagios Plugin Development Team

-2. The standard command options are supported (--help, --version, --timeout, --warning, --critical)
+2. Support standard command options (--help, --version, --timeout, --warning, --critical)